awsvik/amazon-sagemaker-security/README.md

 3. Specify a name and all parameters for the stack.
 For ParentVPCStack, input 'vpc-fnd316'
 4. Click Next to proceed with the next step of the wizard.
 5. Click Next to skip the Options step of the wizard.
-6. Check the "I acknowledge that this template might cause AWS CloudFormation to create IAM resources".Checkbox it.
-7. Click Create to start the creation of the stack.
+6. Click Create to start the creation of the stack.
 Wait until the stack reaches the state CREATE_COMPLETE
-8. Following setup will be created in your AWS Account
+7. Following setup will be created in your AWS Account

 ![VPC with Endpoint](https://templates.cloudonaut.io/en/v3.3.0/img/vpc-endpoint-s3.png)